Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - [**Google fonts**](https://fonts.google.com/)

-  - Google fonts were used to import the fonts into the css file which is used on all pages throughout the project.
+  - Google fonts were used to import the fonts into the CSS file which is used on all pages throughout the project.

 - [**Font Awesome 4.7.0**](https://fontawesome.com/)